prody/ProDy-website/tutorials/cryoem_tutorial/em_analysis.rst

    emd = parseEMD('EMD-1961.map', cutoff=1.2, n_nodes=3000, num_iter=30)
    emd

-This function returns an atom group from the electron density map.
+This function returns an :class:`.AtomGroup` from the electron density map.
 The cutoff parameter discards any electron density lower than the given number, n_nodes is the parameter that describes the total number of beads that initialize the system.
 The method to